 This edition of MOAA’s TRICARE Guide is here to help you find which way to turn when you hit bends in the path.
-We look ahead to 2023 with the latest on transitioning to new phases of life with your TRICARE benefit, getting the most out of services offered, and adapting your plan as you age and deal with Medicare.
+Find the latest information on transitioning to new phases of life with your TRICARE benefit, getting the most out of services offered, and adapting your plan as you age and deal with Medicare.

 We also look at new rules for telehealth, how to save money on medications, what you need to know for travel, guidelines for surviving spouses, and more signposts along your way.

 Below, find details on all manner of TRICARE topics.
 Have a question we didn't cover?
 Reach out to our Member Support Center at firstname.lastname@example.org or (800) 234-6622.

 Answers to all your questions about your health care during the move from military service to civilian life.

 What you need to know about shifting gears at 65+.